-Emperor, Empress wrap up first trip to Vietnam with visit to historic palace | The Japan Times
+Emperor and Empress, in Bangkok, pay respects to late Thai king following visit to Vietnam | The Japan Times

+King Bhumibol visited Japan in 1963 and met the Emperor’s father, Emperor Hirohito, posthumously known as Emperor Showa.
+The current Emperor and Empress, then the crown prince and crown princess, visited Thailand the following year.

+Emperor Akihito and Empress Michiko visited Thailand in 1991 during their first overseas trip after the Emperor was enthroned.
+In 2006, they also attended a ceremony in Bangkok to celebrate the 60th anniversary of the king’s accession.

-HUE, VIETNAM – Emperor Akihito and Empress Michiko spent the last day of their first official trip to Vietnam on Saturday visiting the historic palace of the Nguyen dynasty and sites associated with a French colonial period resistance leader.
+Before they flew to Thailand, the two spent Saturday, their last day in Vietnam, visiting the historic palace of the Nguyen dynasty and sites associated with a French colonial period resistance leader.

 At the palace in Hue, the Imperial Couple were greeted by women dressed in indigenous “ao dai” gowns and a traditional lion dance performance.